Thomas Girst: Life

 Girst graduated from Liverpool High School (New York State) and Rotenbuehl High School in Saarbruecken, Germany.
 He studied art history, American Studies and German Literature at Hamburg University and New York University.
-The subject matter of his PhD thesis was "Art, Literature, and the Japanese American Internment" during World War II.
+The subject of his PhD thesis was "Art, Literature, and the Japanese American Internment" during World War II.
 He lived in New York between 1995 and 2003, at first on a DAAD academic scholarship.
 After working at a gallery starting in 1998, in 2000 he became research manager of Toutfait.com, the first electronic resource for Marcel Duchamp studies under the Art Science Research Laboratory's publishing arm.
 During that time he also was the cultural correspondent for the German daily “Die Tageszeitung.”
 Since 2003 he is the Head of Cultural Engagement at the BMW Group, Munich, overseeing hundreds of long-term partnerships worldwide ranging from opera houses to orchestras, museums to art fairs, as well as initiatives in the fields of modern and contemporary art, film, design, architecture, classical music and jazz.
 [2] He has worked and collaborated extensively with artists over many years, among them Esther Mahlangu, Jeff Koons, Ólafur Elíasson, Julie Mehretu, Cao Fei, John Baldessari and Juan Manuel Echavarría.

-In 2016 he was honored with the "European Cultural Manager of the Year" award.
+In 2016, he was honored with the "European Cultural Manager of the Year" award.

 Girst was the founding editor and publisher (together with the poet Jan Wagner) of "Die Aussenseite des Elementes" (1992–2003), an international anthology of prose, poetry, illustration and art.
 As a curator, he organized numerous exhibitions, including “Alive and Kicking: the Collages of Charles Henri Ford" at the Scene Gallery in New York as well as "Marcel Duchamp in Munich 1912" at the Lenbachhaus in Munich.